 Commitment: Each round takes approximately 1-3 hours (starting between 7-9am) and you’ll be expected to be available in all weathers.

 Avi-aiders prepare and replenish the sugar water for hihi and bellbirds at our bird feeding stations in the Lower and Upper Valley.
 Accurate records of food use are kept as part of the task.

 Commitment: Feeding takes place between 12noon and 2pm and takes about two hours.
 We require at least one afternoon per month.

 Kaka feeders prepare and replenish supplementary food at two kaka feeder station sites in the Lower Valley.
 Like Avi-aiding, it is a daily task which operates in all weathers.

-If you are interested in any of the groups below please email a completed Expression of Interest form (available here) to email@example.com by Tuesday 2 June.
-Group interviews will be held on Wednesday 3 and Thursday 4 June.
+If you are interested in any of the groups below please complete an online Expression of Interest form (available here) by Thursday 3 September 2015, 5pm.
+Please email firstname.lastname@example.org if you have any questions.

 Commitment: Regular weekdays and/or weekends

 As a ZEALANDIA Guide, you get to learn about some of our rarest native species and share these stories with visitors from all over the world.
 Once you have completed your training, you go on the roster to deliver ZEALANDIA’s programme of free talks and guided walks.